ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Keep Image Sizes as Small as Possible

 Smaller Docker images upload faster from CI, download faster to application servers, and start up faster.
-The difference between uploading a 50MB image and a 5GB image, from an operational perspective, can be the difference between five seconds to start up a new application server and five minutes. at s five more minutes added to your time to deploy, Mean Time to Recovery/rollback, etc. It may not seem like much, but especially in a hotfix scenario, or when you're managing hundreds of application servers these delays add up and have real business impact.
+The difference between uploading a 50MB image and a 5GB image, from an operational perspective, can be the difference between five seconds to start up a new application server and five minutes.
+That s five more minutes added to your time to deploy, Mean Time to Recovery/rollback, etc. It may not seem like much, but especially in a hotfix scenario, or when you're managing hundreds of application servers these delays add up and have real business impact.

 Dockerfile Best Practices![](Aspose.Words.c0fb453a-4739-4f68-a086-b13e34f7d5d9.105.png)